ayonli/check-iterable/REAMD.md

 **Note:**

-These functions are designed to test whether an object suits the specifications suggested on [MDN](https://developer.mozilla.org), go to MDN for more details.
+These functions are designed to test whether an object suits the specifications suggested on [MDN](https://developer.mozilla.org) in sloppy mode, go to MDN for more details.